Nusscookie/phase6-downloader/README.md

 navigate to the network tab, delete and refresh everything if necessary and watch out for requests called cardList and unitsFiltered.
 - Click on them and go to the response tab.
 Copy the responses and paste them into the text fields.
-- Click "Download CSV" or "Download APKG" to download the desired file type.
+- Click "Download CSV", "Download APKG" or "Download PDF" to download the desired file type.
 - Double-click the .apkg file to import into Anki.
 - To import your .csv file into Anki, create a new deck, click on it and go to File and Import.
 Select your .csv file and use the comma as a seperator.
 Make sure HTML is allowed (some cards use it).
 Now select the prefered note type and assign the front, back and tags to the columns shown above.